- Last updated November 2013 -

-This briefing is intended to provide detailed information about the effects of biomass combustion in the UK.
+This briefing is intended to provide detailed information about the effects of wood-based biomass electricity in the UK.
 If anything is not clear or your need information on something else we haven’t discussed, please drop us an email at email@example.com.

 Biomass refers to any organic matter which contains energy.
 Biomass is defined by the EU as ‘the biodegradable fraction of products, waste and residues from biological origin from agriculture (including vegetal and animal substances), forestry and related industries including fisheries and aquaculture, as well as the biodegradable fraction of industrial and municipal waste’ (Renewable Energy Directive, Article 2(e).
-This FAQ briefing focusses entirely on wood, which accounts for the vast majority of biomass burned for energy.
+This FAQ briefing focusses entirely on electricity from wood combustion, which accounts for the vast majority of biomass burned for energy.

-+ Around 3.7 million tonnes of woodchips and pellets were burnt during those 12 months.
++ Around 3.7 million tonnes of woodchips and pellets were burnt to generate electricity during those 12 months.
 Note that 1 tonne of pellets translates into 2 tonnes of greenwood.

-+ All imported wood for bioenergy is currently being burnt in coal power stations, including the converted Tilbury B. The much smaller dedicated biomass power stations continue to run on domestic feedstock, including roundwood, i.e. wood from whole trees.
++ All imported wood for bioenergy has so far been burnt in coal power stations, (including the converted Tilbury B power station which was closed in August 2013).
+The much smaller dedicated biomass power stations continue to run on domestic feedstock, including roundwood, i.e. wood from whole trees.
 Please note that companies use quite different descriptions and only in some cases is it clear whether whole trees or residues were used.